filipefilardi/manga-downloader-pdf/README.md

 # manga-downloader-pdf

-Basic manga downloader made in python.
+Manga downloader made in python to create pdf volumes.

-The crawler script will download all volumes available in [Manga Fox](http://mangafox.me/directory/) from a certain manga url ([example](http://mangafox.me/manga/hunter_x_hunter/)) and convert each volume in pdf.
+The crawler script will download all volumes available in [Manga Fox](http://mangafox.me/directory/) from a choosed manga ([example](http://mangafox.me/manga/hunter_x_hunter/)) and convert each volume in pdf.

 This script was made with no money intentions.
 I just want to provide a different option to read mangas offline and take no credits for creation, editing, publishing or hosting the images downloaded.